Drop your shader file

 #ifdef GL_ES precision mediump float; #endif uniform vec2 u_resolution; uniform float u_time; #include "lygia/space/ratio.glsl" #include "lygia/math/decimate.glsl" #include "lygia/draw/circle.glsl" void main(void) { vec3 color = vec3(0.0); vec2 st = gl_FragCoord.xy/u_resolution.xy; st = ratio(st, u_resolution); color = vec3(st.x,st.y,abs(sin(u_time))); color = decimate(color, 20.); color += circle(st, .5, .1); gl_FragColor = vec4(color, 1.0); }

-Drop you shader file here
+Drop your shader file here

 LYGIA Locally